Dicklesworthstone/ultimate_mcp_client/eidetic_engine_paper.md

 * **Prompt Management (`prompts/`):** Includes a `PromptRepository` and `PromptTemplate` system (using Jinja2) allowing pre-defined, reusable prompts to be stored, retrieved, and rendered, facilitating standardized interactions and complex prompt construction (`render_prompt_template`).

 ### 6.3.
-Synergistic Tools Enhancing Maestro's Capabilities
+Synergistic Tools Enhancing EideticEngine's Capabilities

-Beyond the core UMS tools, the LLM Gateway server hosts other tool suites that the Maestro agent can leverage, often in conjunction with its memory:
+Beyond the core UMS tools, the LLM Gateway server hosts other tool suites that the EideticEngine agent can leverage, often in conjunction with its memory:

 * **Advanced Extraction Tools (`extraction.py`):**
   * `extract_json`: Extracts structured JSON, optionally validating against a schema.
 Crucial for processing tool outputs or structured text stored in memory (`ArtifactType.JSON`, `MemoryType.JSON`).